highlight/highlight/README.md

 We strive to build in public in every way we can.

 ### Cohesion
 People may think that we're building multiple products (session replay, error monitoring, etc..).
 But we see it as one.
-Whenever we build something knew, we prioritize making it operate seemlessly with everything else.
+Before we build anything new, we prioritize making it operate seemlessly with everything else.

 ### For Today's Developer
 Who really cares about grafana or loki or the elk stack?
 We don't.
 Highlight is built for developers that want to DEVELOP.
 Leave the monitoring stuff to us 👍.